Doctor Blood's Coffin: Filming

 Doctor Blood's Coffin was filmed in 10 days on a budget of £25,000 (£212,147.39 in 2025).
 Of that amount, Furie's salary as director was £3500.
 The movie was shot in Eastmancolour at an aspect ratio of 1.85:1.
 Nicolas Roeg (billed as 'Nick Roeg') was the camera operator.

 This was one of the last movies to be shot at Walton Studios in Walton-on-Thames, Surrey.
 The Cornish locations include the town of Zennor, which was used as the fictional village of Porthcarron, and the Carn Galver tin mine near St Just.
 One source states that scenes set inside the tin mine were shot on a studio sound stage.
 But Hazel Court said in an interview that those scenes were filmed inside 'the real thing' – a 'very wet' cave in Cornwall.

 Furie shot the film back-to-back with The Snake Woman, utilizing most of the same crew.

 Rating

 In the UK, the British Board of Film Censors gave the film an X-certificate, which restricted exhibition to those over age 16.
 The X-cert was granted after cuts to 'one or more versions of [the] work' had been made, although no details of the nature of the cuts are available.
 'Perhaps surprisingly', writes British critic John Hamilton, 'UA was happy enough with the finished product to rush it into cinemas at the start of 1961, less than six months after the start of filming'.

-Distribution

-Doctor Blood's Coffin opened in the UK in January 1961 and had its US premiere in Los Angeles on 26 April 1961.
-The film was released theatrically in March 1961 in Ireland and in August 1961 in Argentina, before reaching Mexico in November 1962.
-It also played in theatres in Finland, Belgium, Italy, Greece, Brazil, Portugal, and Spain, but all at unspecified dates.
+Release

+Doctor Blood's Coffin was released in the UK by United Artists on February 20, 1961.
+In the US, it was released on April 26, 1961 on a double bill with Furie's The Snake Woman.

 Although filmed in colour, Doctor Blood's Coffin was shown in black-and-white in some American theatres.

-In the United States, the film was released on a double bill with The Snake Woman.